Blocked drains in Canberra

 • Dental floss

-"Flushable" wipes are a particularly common problem.
-Despite what the packaging says, they do not break down like toilet paper.
-They catch on joints and rough spots inside the pipe and create a web that traps everything else.
-I have pulled solid masses of "flushable" wipes out of blocked sewer lines that were almost impossible to shift without high-pressure jetting.
+"Flushable" wipes deserve their own mention.
+Whatever the packaging claims, they do not break down the way toilet paper does.
+They snag on pipe joints and rough spots, then knit together into a mat that catches everything behind it.
+I have cut solid lumps of them out of blocked sewer lines that would not shift without a high-pressure jetter.

 4. Schedule Regular Maintenance

-An annual drain clean is cheap insurance against a major blockage.
-A plumber can use a high-pressure jetter to flush out the buildup that accumulates in your drains over the course of a year, including grease, soap residue, hair, and mineral deposits.
+An annual drain clean is cheap next to a major blockage.
+A plumber runs a high-pressure jetter through the line and washes out a year's worth of grease, soap residue, hair and mineral scale before any of it turns into a plug.

 5. Watch for Early Warning Signs